 A global shift towards more sustainable production and consumption patterns throughout the global value chain is necessary.
 The EU has the responsibility to handle the unsustainable volume of discarded textiles, including footwear, without shifting the burden outside the EU.
-While this position paper does not specifically include recommendations to address overproduction and promote waste prevention,

-Redefining used textiles and textile waste End-of-waste criteria for reuse and a global EPR scheme | ECOS and EEB joint position policies that reduce the overall volumes of textiles and address the fast fashion business model play a crucial role in partly relieving receiving countries of the environmental burdens they face because of European consumption.
+While this position paper does not specifically include recommendations to address overproduction and promote waste prevention, policies that reduce the overall volumes of textiles and address the fast fashion business model play a crucial role in partly relieving receiving countries of the environmental burdens they face because of European consumption.